rohituteja/naviFyTools/README.md

   - View real-time output from scripts in the browser

 **Features:**
-- **Spotify OAuth Integration**: The web app now includes built-in Spotify authentication!
-Users can log in with Spotify directly from the browser, and the app will automatically handle token management and refresh.
+- **Spotify OAuth Integration**: Built-in Spotify authentication with token caching and refresh.
-- **Configuration Management**: Edit your `secrets.txt` configuration from the web UI
+- **Configuration Management**: Edit your `secrets.txt` from the web UI.
+- **Model Picker**: Choose models for OpenAI/Ollama/Custom providers from a dropdown.
-- **Script Execution**: Run the AI DJ (naviDJ.py) and Library Porter (portLibrary.py) from your browser
+- **Script Execution**: Run the AI DJ (`naviDJ.py`) and Library Porter (`portLibrary.py`) from your browser.
-- **Real-time Output**: View real-time output from scripts in the browser
+- **Real-time Output**: View live logs for long-running jobs in the browser.
+- **Playlist Chooser**: When importing playlists from Spotify, select from your owned playlists in the UI.
-- You must have a valid `secrets.txt` file set up before using the web app
+- You must have a valid `secrets.txt` file set up before using the web app.

 > **Heads up:**
 > You can serve this Flask app and, using tools like [Tailscale](https://tailscale.com/), make it accessible over HTTPS.
 This enables installable PWA (Progressive Web App) features on mobile and desktop browsers.